woojinb1/woojinb1.github.io/README.md

 This portfolio is built to:
 - Highlight my **independent research** in self-driving labs, perovskite nanomaterials, and Cryo-TEM analysis
-- Share my **academic and professional background**, including CV, publications, and forum participation
+- Share my **academic background**, including CV, publications, and forum participation
-- Present my **projects**, including AI-driven optimization tools and automated synthesis platforms

 ## ðŸš€ Tech Stack